ZProLegend007/brunch-mac/README.md

 Once that has finished run the command `sudo bash chromeos-install.sh -src *downloadedchromeosimgfile.bin* -dst /choose/a/path/chromeos.img -s *yourchosendisksize*`.
 Make sure to replace *downloadedchromeosimgfile.bin* with the name of the downloaded chromeOS image file, and to replace the */choose/a/path/* with your own chosen path for brunch-mac. **Make sure if you are using WSL that the chosen path starts with `/mnt/c/` so that you are targeting your C: drive.** Also replace *yourchosendisksize* with the disk size that you want for chromeOS.
 Make sure you have enough storage for your chosen size.
 That process should take some time.

-Once the install is completed, if this is your first time installing, make sure to type in 'multiboot' when requested so that you get a Grub menuentry file.
+Once the install is completed, if this is your first time installing, make sure to type in 'mboot' when requested so that you get a Grub menuentry file.

 After that is completed, depending on your setup you will need to install Grub on your Mac.
 The easiest way to do this is from a linux OS that is already installed.
 If you don't have this you may need to find another way to install Grub. **Note: You can't install Grub2Win on a MacBook as Windows has no access to the EFI partition.**